megakillerbot/github-scrapper/README.md

 ```

 ### How to use it
-In order to make a basic request to the API, all you need is POST request to the root path of the application, with a payload such as the following:
+In order to make a basic request to the API, all you need is a *POST* request to the root path of the application, with a payload such as the following:
 ```
 {
 	"repository": "${GITHUB_REPO_NAME}"